rifqi2320/15puzzle/README.md

 ### How to use

-1. Input the initial puzzle
-   a.
-By clicking the puzzle one by one
-   b.
-By input text on input area
+1. Input the initial puzzle by input text on input area

 ```
 Example